Ricks-Lab/gpu-utils/README.md

 window with a message that includes the log file name.
 The *--plot* will display a plot of critical GPU parameters which updates at the specified *--sleep N* interval.

+## amdgpu-plot
+A utility to continuously plot the trend of critical GPU parameters of all compatible AMD GPUs.
+The *--sleep N* can be used to specify the update interval.
+The *amdgpu-plot* utility has 2 modes of operation.
+The default mode is to read the GPU driver details directly, which is useful as a standalone utility.
+The *--stdin* option causes *amdgpu-plot* to read GPU data from stdin.
+This is how *amdgpu-monitor* produces the plot.
+The benfifit of using it in this mode is that both the table and plots are updated with a single read from the driver files.
+The *--simlog* option can be used with the *--stdin* when a monitor log file is piped as stdin.
+This is useful for troubleshooting.

 ## amdgpu-pac
 Program and Control compatible AMD GPUs with this utility.
 By default, the commands to be written to a GPU are written to a bash file for the user to inspect and run.
 If you